kevin0120/mix/plugins/outputs/influxdb/README.md

   ## this means that only ONE of the urls will be written to each interval.
   # urls = ["udp://127.0.0.1:8089"] # UDP endpoint example
   urls = ["http://127.0.0.1:8086"] # required
-  ## The target database for metrics (telegraf will create it if not exists).
+  ## The target database for metrics (rush will create it if not exists).
-  database = "telegraf" # required
+  database = "rush" # required

   ## Name of existing retention policy to write to.
 Empty string writes to
   ## the default retention policy.